NorthernMan54/alexaAwsBackend/README.md

 ## Apache SSL Config

 * Registered IP Address at freeDNS - homebridge.cloudwatch.net

+1. Followed the instructions here http://freedns.afraid.org/scripts/afraid.aws.sh.txt, but used this script as it worked better.  http://freedns.afraid.org/scripts/update.sh.txt

 * Create SSL at Let's Encrypt

 This is wrong